QuickBase/quickbase-cli/README.md

 ### Querying For Records

-Example command that queries for records (where Record #ID is 2):
+Example command that queries for records, returning fields 6 throguh 8 where Record #ID equals 2:

 ```sh
 quickbase-cli records query --select 6,7,8 --from bqgruir7z --where '{3.EX.2}'